digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Provide private access to S3 and DynamoDB
 - Per service per region
 - Prefix List added to route table => Gateway Endpoint
-- Highly Avaible (HA across all AZs in region by default)
+- Highly available (HA across all AZs in region by default)
 - Endpoint policy is used to control what it can access
 - Regional .. can't access cross-region services
 - Prevent Leak Buckets - S3 Bucket can be set to private only